Adaptech/fullmoonplumbing/README.md

 ### Exposing the Plumber List "API"

 1. In the Google Sheet, go to "File -> Publish to the web".
-2. Under "LinK", select "Event Log" instead of "Entire Document".
+2. Under "Link", select "Event Log" instead of "Entire Document".
 Select "Comma-separated values (.csv)" instead of "Web Page".
 3. Copy the link.

 For an example, see https://docs.google.com/spreadsheets/d/1DDpscPOD_ey9bAT6W7weGIPMiejOsKgY1s5v12oemaU/pub?gid=1115265347&single=true&output=csv .